designstem/projects/tattoo/index.md

 <details>
   <summary>Logo</summary>

  Logos and signets are visual representations of companies or brands.
-They usually contain writing (then it's called logo &ndash; because logo comes from the Greek *logos* which means *word*).
-There are several sub-categories: Logos with just wording, like in CocaCola; logos with single letters like in IBM; logos with numbers in them: 7/11; and logos that combine wording with signets, like *adidas*, *Puma*, *KFC* etc. Signet (from Latin *signum* for *seal*) stands for brand visualisations without writing, so just pictures.
-You problably all know the *Nike swoosh* or the *Apple* apple 🍏 .
+They usually contain writing (then it's called logo &ndash; because logo comes from the Greek *logos*, which means *word*).
+There are several sub-categories: Logos with just wording, like in CocaCola; logos with single letters like in IBM; logos with numbers in them: 7/11; and logos that combine text with signets, like *Adidas*, *Puma*, *KFC*, etc. Signet (from Latin *signum* for *seal*) stands for brand visualizations without writing, so just pictures.
+You probably all know the *Nike swoosh* or the *Apple* apple 🍏 .
 Sometimes combined logos are reduced to just the signet.
-This happenes often when the brand is very popular.
-For example *Starbucks* lost it's writing and is just working with the mermaid.
+This often happens when the brand is trendy.
+For example, *Starbucks* lost it's writing and is only working with the mermaid.

 </details>

 <details>
   <summary>Icon</summary>

 Today, the term icon is used for everything that visualizes something.
-But originally, it was meant to show functions on computer displays, so that interfaces are easier to work with for people who are new to computers.<br>
+But initially, it was meant to show functions on computer displays, so that interfaces are easier to work with for people who are new to computers.<br>
 One of the first was the icon for the *search function* &ndash; but it didn't start with the magnifying glass.
-It started with a very simple silhouette of Sherlock Holmes!
-People knew that Sherlock is a detective and searches for things, so when they saw this icon, they automatically new, that they could look for things, when they clicked on it.
-At some point the silhouette got lost, but the magnifying glass, as the most distinctive item of a detective, remained. 🔎
+It began with a silhouette of Sherlock Holmes!
+People knew that Sherlock is a detective and searches for things, so when they saw this icon, they automatically knew that they could look for things when they clicked on it.
+At some point, the silhouette got lost, but the magnifying glass, as the most distinctive item of a detective, remained. 🔎
 Icons started as metaphors (see *recycling bin*).
-Nowadays, they can also be abstract: ⏮️▶️⏭⏹️⏺️⏏️ Icons like these need to me learned, but they are also used for displays or buttons, to indicate a certain function.
+Nowadays, they can also be abstract: ⏮️▶️⏭⏹️⏺️⏏️ Icons like these need to be learned, but they are also used for displays or buttons, to indicate a specific function.
 Software also uses icons or we have favicons on our website, to help us recognize more easily which website we are looking at.
 <br>
 Today, the word icon can have an additional meaning.
-Often signs are also called icons, when they are a simplified representation of an object, like 📗 💡 📁 📞.
+Often signs are also called icons when they are a simplified representation of an object, like 📗 💡 📁 📞.

 </details>

 <details>
   <summary>Pictogram</summary>

 Pictograms are visual guiding systems.
 They tell you what to do or what not to do.
 They offer orientation.
-We find them at airports, trainstations and in general in public spaces.
-Pictograms should therefore be language-independent, that means, you have to design them in a way that they don't cause misunderstandings and are easily understood without cultural context or knowledge.
+We find them at airports, train stations, and in general in public spaces.
+Pictograms should, therefore, be language-independent, which means you have to design them in a way that they don't cause misunderstandings and are easily understood without cultural context or knowledge.
 Therefore pictograms are always very simple.
-One of the most universal pictograms is the *escape pictogram*, with a green background, white rectangle and a human silhouette running towards the rectangle.
+One of the universal pictograms is the *escape pictogram*, with a green background, white rectangle, and a human silhouette running towards the rectangle.
 Some pictograms are more complex or contain symbols ♻️ or even writing 🚾 🚻.
-Sometimes they forbid certain actions: 🚭 🚳 📵.
-And then there are super abstract ones, which need to be learned, for example traffic signs: ⛔.
+Sometimes they forbid specifications: 🚭 🚳 📵.
+And then there are super abstract ones, which need to be learned, for example, traffic signs: ⛔.

 </details>